ShizukaDonaghue/luve/README.md

 * As a Business Owner/Staff, I can delete a blog article so that I can remove the article from the site.

-* As a Site User, I can see error messages when submitting article form so that I can understand how the errors can be resolved.
+* As a Site User, I can see error messages when submitting the article form so that I can understand how the errors can be resolved.

 ### EPIC: Business Admin